GNOME/gtk/.gitlab/issue_templates/Bug.md

  - What graphics driver / mesa version
  - For Linux, which distribution
- - If you built GTK yourself, the list of options used to configure the build -->
+ - If you built GTK yourself, the list of options used to configure the build

+ The GTK Inspector has a "Copy to clipboard as gitlab markup" button that produces a helpful summary containing most of this information (and more).
+-->

 ## Additional information